scality/Zenko/docs/docsource/reference/apis/cloudserver/object_operations/put_object.rst

 .. note::

-  Zenko never adds partial objects; if a success response is received, Zenko added the entire object to the bucket.
+  XDM   never adds partial objects; if a success response is received, XDM    added the entire object to the bucket.

 Object locking is not supported.
 If an object with the same name is